 To work the buttocks and hamstrings, the band is wrapped around the ankle and anchored to a table leg.
 The athlete faces the anchor point and starting with the band just taught, pulls the leg backwards against the band’s resistance.
 Slowly return to the starting position, maintaining control throughout.

 Stand with the feet just wider than shoulder width and back straight.
-Squat down half way to horizontal or about 45 degrees and return to standing.
+Squat down halfway to horizontal or about 45 degrees and return to standing.
 Aim for 3 sets of 10 to 20 repetitions during rehabilitation.
 Progress this exercise by adding weight, increasing the depth of the squat to 90 degrees or near horizontal thighs or moving to single leg squats.

 Lunges are a slightly easier version of a squat and are sometimes called split squats.
 Start with a wide stance.
 Bend the back knee towards the floor, but don't let it touch.
 Keep your back upright throughout and don't let the front knee move forwards past the toes.
 Start with 2 sets of 10 reps with the injured leg in front and then do 2 sets of 10 with the injured leg behind.
 Gradually increase to 3 sets of 15.
 To make it harder, you can add either a dumbbell in each hand of a barbell over the shoulders.

 There are a number of variations on leg press machines in gyms but they all work in basically the same way.
-Position yourself on the seat with the feet hip width apart on the platform.
+Position yourself on the seat with the feet hip-width apart on the platform.
 In the starting position there should be approximately a 90 degree angle at the knee.
 Adjust the seat accordingly.

-Push with the legs to straighten the knees (either the seat will move backwards or the platform will move forwards).
+Push with the legs to straighten the knees (either the seat will move backward or the platform will move forwards).
 Do not lock the knees but leave a slight bend.
 Slowly bend the knees back towards the starting position, although do not allow the weights in the stack to touch.
 This maintains tension on the muscle.